tomjoht/learnapidoc/_docs/documenting_endpoints/docapis_doc_parameters.md

 <a class="noExtIcon" href="http://petstore.swagger.io/#/operations/pet/addPet"><img src="images/swaggeruiexamplemodel.png"/></a>

 See the [Swagger Petstore](http://petstore.swagger.io/) to explore the demo here.
 The Example Value shows a sample of the syntax along with examples.
-When you click the Model link, you see a sample request body parameter and any descriptions of each element in the request body parameter.
+When you click the **Model** link, you see a sample request body parameter and any descriptions of each element in the request body parameter.

 The Model includes expand/collapse toggles with the values.
-(The [Petstore demo](http://petstore.swagger.io/) doesn't actually include many parameter descriptions in the Model, but if any descriptions that are included, they would appear here in the Model rather than the Example Value.)
+(The [Petstore demo](http://petstore.swagger.io/) doesn't actually include many parameter descriptions in the Model, but if any descriptions were included, they would appear here in the Model rather than the Example Value.)

 {: .tip}
 In a later section, I dive into Swagger.
 If you want to skip there now, go to [Introduction to Swagger](pubapis_swagger_intro.html).